Chobe National Park

 - Location: northeastern Botswana, Chobe River forms the northern border

-- Accommodation: Lodges In The Chobe Park or Lodges In The Savute
+- Safari Lodge Accommodation: Lodges In The Chobe Park or Lodges In The Savute

 Where is the Chobe National Park located?

 Chobe National Park is located in the far northeastern region of Botswana, with the Chobe River forming its northern border with Namibia.
-The National Park covers an area of 11 700km², making it one of Africa largest park.
+The National Park covers an area of 11 700km², making it one of Africa's largest national parks.
+East and northeast of the Okavango Delta and Moremi Game Reserve while being north of Maun and directly west of Kasane.
+If that is starting to get confusing, have a look at the below map link.

 To view the Chobe National Parks location on a Map, click here: Here Maps - Chobe National Park